Nightklpgaming/TShock_LoveGKLP/README.md

 [ sub commands ]
-+player info: [c/ffffff:let's you get information of a player who already register
-\n+yes: [c/ffffff:accepts someone's pending request
++player info: [c/ffffff:let's you get information of a player who already register +yes: [c/ffffff:accepts someone's pending request
-\n+no: rejects someone's pending request
++no: rejects someone's pending request
-\n+kiss: sent a request to a player you want to kiss
++kiss: sent a request to a player you want to kiss

 [ finding your love ]
 '/findlove <playername>' [c/ffffff:sent's a request to someone you want to be your partner...
 '/loveaccept' [c/ffffff:accepts someone pending request to be your partner...
 '/lovereject' rejects someone pending request to be your partner...

 [ partner commands ]
 /tplove' teleport to your partner even they have /tpallow on]" + '/whisperlove <message>' or '/wlove <message>' Send a private message to your partner without any problems!